harrymkt/zluinav/content/docs/extra/frontmadder.md

 ## no_js
 Toggles whether JavaScript is disabled for this page.
 Fall back to config if not set, thus it's usually `false`.

+## link_title
+string: A friendly title to display in the listings.
+Defaults to title.